-In the ignition OFF position, the automatic transmission shift lever can be moved from the P (Park) position without the brake pedal depressed.
+When the key is in the ignition OFF position, the automatic transmission shift lever can be moved from the P (Park) position without the brake pedal depressed.
 To avoid unwanted vehicle movement, always set the parking brake.

 3. Start the vehicle.